Force1ess/force1ess/README.md

 His research focuses on LLM Agents, with experience spanning pretraining, dialogue systems, and beyond—he doesn't like to confine himself to any particular corner.

-He is a Master's graduate (Class of 2026) from the University of Chinese Academy of Sciences, currently on the job market, and grateful for any opportunity: wszh712811@gmail.com, [resume](https://github.com/user-attachments/files/23850728/8.pdf)
+He is a Master's graduate (Class of 2026) from the University of Chinese Academy of Sciences, and grateful for any opportunity: wszh712811@gmail.com, [resume](https://github.com/user-attachments/files/23850728/8.pdf)